 CACNY was founded in 1989, beginning as an informal gathering of community-based organizations (CBOs) coming together to network since each was involved in assisting New York City's young adults gain access to college.
 As need and increasing college costs continued to bar so many with hopes of higher education, network members placed a special emphasis on helping students and their families apply for, and receive financial aid.
 Most of our early CACNY members were college-bound and prep programs within the city's oldest and most well-respected Settlement Houses.
 Unique to New York City, these community-based agencies are located in dense neighborhoods of high poverty, in need of vast education and academic enrichment

-Consider becoming a new member!
-We'd be pleased to meet your organization!
+Consider becoming member!
+We'd be pleased to engage and support the work of your organization!